Taglich Brothers Predicts Reduced Earnings for Cosmos Health

-Cosmos Health Inc. (NASDAQ:COSM – Free Report) – Investment analysts at Taglich Brothers lowered their Q3 2025 EPS estimates for Cosmos Health in a research note issued on Monday, November 25th.
-Taglich Brothers analyst H. Halpern now forecasts that the company will post earnings per share of ($0.01) for the quarter, down from their prior forecast of $0.03.
-The consensus estimate for Cosmos Health’s current full-year earnings is ($0.48) per share.
-Taglich Brothers also issued estimates for Cosmos Health’s Q4 2025 earnings at $0.04 EPS.
+Cosmos Health Inc. (NASDAQ:COSM – Free Report) – Investment analysts at Taglich Brothers lowered their FY2024 earnings per share estimates for shares of Cosmos Health in a research report issued on Monday, November 25th.
+Taglich Brothers analyst H. Halpern now expects that the company will post earnings per share of ($0.78) for the year, down from their previous estimate of ($0.48).
+The consensus estimate for Cosmos Health’s current full-year earnings is ($0.78) per share.
+Taglich Brothers also issued estimates for Cosmos Health’s Q4 2024 earnings at ($0.09) EPS, Q1 2025 earnings at ($0.03) EPS, Q2 2025 earnings at $0.01 EPS and FY2025 earnings at $0.01 EPS.

 About Cosmos Health